 If the selected CA system is a software based CA system, the return path will have to be used to connect the STBs of the AO with the CA servers for authentication and for entitlement updates.

-may in the future make the use of the STB return path for CA operations mandatory if network capacity constraints or security requirements would impose this.
+Wyre may in the future make the use of the STB return path for CA operations mandatory if network capacity constraints or security requirements would impose this.

-CA Operational procedures
+WYRE CA Operational procedures

 For security reasons it is important to include at least the following functions in a CA system: